The Card Counter: The BRWC Review

 From precisely cold features to his questionable comments in the press, Paul Schrader stands as a singular presence in Hollywood’s conformed system.
 His somewhat dormant career received a breath of fresh air with 2018’s First Reformed – an effectively chilling look at a priest disillusioned by the toxic world around him.

 Schrader’s long-awaited follow-up, The Card Counter, feels like a spiritual sequel of sorts.
 Instead of the vacant halls of an antiquated church, Schrader engulfs audiences in protagonist William Teller’s existential dread amidst the vapid poker scene.
-Schrader’s sensibilities suffer from inconsistencies, but the writer/director’s searing personal and thematic ambitions render an impactful portrait of inescapable pains.
+Schrader’s sensibilities suffer from inconsistencies, but the writer/director’s searing ambitions render an impactful portrait of inescapable pains.

 Casino films are typically lit and framed with glossy vibrancy, utilizing bold techniques to place audiences in the thrilling rush of high-steak gambling.
 In The Card Counter, Schrader wisely turns against the subgenre’s usual panache.
 His muted color tones and steady framing zap the sleazy appeals right out of the setting, with Schrader keenly observing the farce existing in this overly-produced environment.
 The inclusion of Robert Levon Been’s sparse yet haunting score adds to the ominous tonality while consistently keeping audiences on their toes.